emicklei/gmig/README.md

-# gmig - gcloud migrations
+# gmig - GCP migrations

 pronounced as `gimmick`.

-Manage Google Cloud Platform infrastructure using migrations that describe incremental changes such as additions or deletions of resources.
+Manage Google Cloud Platform (GCP) infrastructure using migrations that describe incremental changes such as additions or deletions of resources.
 This work is inspired by MyBatis migrations for SQL database setup.

 Your gmig infrastructure is basically a folder with incremental change files, each with a timestamp prefix (for sort ordering) and readable name.